Horsham, Victoria: Culture

 The Horsham Botanic Gardens, managed by the Horsham Rural City Council, are located between the Horsham City Oval and Horsham Caravan Park and were designed by landscape architect William Guilfoyle.
 Sawyer park alongside the Wimmera River contains a sound shell and hosts the ANZAC day dawn service, Carols by Candlelight and Australia Day events.

 Arts

 The Horsham Town Hall, rebuilt and enlarged in February 2016, is the city's main performing arts venue, attracting a wide range of national and international acts.
 It is operated by the Horsham Rural City Council also contains the Horsham Regional Art Gallery.
 The Wesley Performing Arts Centre, once the Wesley Church, was, until 2018, a second performance venue.
 However, it was closed indefinitely in June 2018 due to safety concerns.
 The Horsham Arts Council, formed in 1972 and based in Old Hamilton Road, regularly stages musicals.
 Horsham also hosts the annual Art is...festival, some aspects of the biennial Nati Frinj Festival and Awakenings (Australia's only regional disability arts festival).
 Centre Cinemas manage a movie theatre on Pynsent St.

+Cuisine

+An item of food said to be unique to Horsham is the florrie.
+A variation of the cordon bleu, it consists of a piece of beef steak thinly sliced, wrapped around slices of ham and processed cheese, and then crumbed.
+Introduced by local chef Alfonso Baviello in the mid 20th century and originally dubbed the Florentine, it can be purchased fresh at Horsham butcher shops or as a cooked meal in cafes and pubs.